‘Winter is coming’: E.U. urges members to protect the poor while tackling high energy costs

 A group of E.U. lawmakers have said Russia may be limiting gas supply to inflate prices and pressure European regulators to fast-track the approval of its Nord Stream 2 pipeline, which runs from Russia to Germany through the Baltic Sea and has not yet gone into operation.

 The European Commission is investigating Russia’s state-owned energy company, Gazprom, over the market manipulation accusations.
-In the document it published Wednesday, the E.U. said the Saint Petersburg-based gas giant has “fulfilled its long-term contracts” with European customers but “has offered little or no extra capacity to ease pressure on the E.U. gas market.”
+In the document it published Wednesday, the E.U. said the St. Petersburg-based gas giant has “fulfilled its long-term contracts” with European customers but “has offered little or no extra capacity to ease pressure on the E.U. gas market.”

 Putin hinted last week that Russia would increase supply and Kremlin officials said Tuesday that Gazprom has begun using its stockpiles to stabilize the market.